WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Installation Orientation and Noise Requirements

-Swing check valves rely on gravity, so orientation must follow the arrow and hinge markings on the valve body.
+· Swing check valves rely on gravity, so orientation must follow the arrow and hinge markings.
+In horizontal runs, the hinge must be at the top (12 o’clock).

 Best Location and Installation Basics

-Install the valve on the discharge pipe just above the sump pump, but below the basement floor or first major bend.
+· Install the valve on the discharge pipe just above the sump pump, but below the basement floor or the first major bend.

 Basic installation steps:

-Deburr and clean pipe ends, then assemble the valve with appropriate clamps, unions, o-rings, or solvent welds as specified by the manufacturer.
+3. Deburr and clean pipe ends, then assemble the valve with appropriate clamps, unions, o-rings, or solvent welds as specified.

-Restore power and pour water into the sump pit to test pump operation and confirm there are no leaks or backflow.
+5. Restore power and pour water into the sump pit to test pump operation and confirm no leaks or backflow.

 Common Problems Without a Check Valve

-Short cycling where the pump turns on and off rapidly as water repeatedly drains back into the pit.
+· Short cycling where the pump turns on and off rapidly as water repeatedly drains back into the pit (5–10 times more often than with a valve).

 For these reasons, many pump and building guidelines treat a check valve as a must-have component rather than an optional accessory.